 Founding Dean

-Professor Mariano's work was also important to the establishment of the Sim Kee Boon Institute for Financial Economics, which is one of SMU's key interdisciplinary research centres.
-Under his able leadership as Director of SKBI (2008 to June 2010), the Institute has initiated and spearheaded numerous conferences, seminars and symposiums on REITs and real estate, corporate governance, silver security and longevity risk.
+Professor Mariano's work was also important to the establishment of the Sim Kee Boon Institute for Financial Economics, which remains as one of SMU's key interdisciplinary research centres.
+Under his stellar leadership as Director of SKBI (2008 to June 2010), the Institute initiated and spearheaded numerous conferences, seminars and symposiums on REITs and real estate, corporate governance, silver security and longevity risk.

 In addition, SOE and SKBI successfully hosted the annual Far Eastern and South Asian Meeting of the Econometric Society meeting (FEMES) in 2008 during Professor Mariano's deanship.
 The program consisted of plenary, invited and contributed sessions in all fields of economics.

-With an illustrious career spanning three decades, Professor Mariano brings with him a wealth of experience in the corporate and public sectors as well as in academia.
-He has been with the Economics faculty of the University of Pennsylvania since 1971 and he has held visiting positions in various academic institutions in the US , Europe and Asia .
-He has authored numerous research papers and books on econometric methodology and applications and has served on the editorial board of several international professional journals in economics and statistics.
+With an illustrious career spanning three decades, Professor Mariano brought with him a wealth of experience in the corporate and public sectors as well as in academia.
+He was with the Economics faculty of the University of Pennsylvania since 1971 and he had held visiting positions in various academic institutions in the US , Europe and Asia .
+He authored numerous research papers and books on econometric methodology and applications and served on the editorial board of several international professional journals in economics and statistics.
 He was the principal investigator in research projects funded by the United Nations, US National Science Foundation, the Rockefeller Foundation, the US Department of Commerce and the US Department of Agriculture.
-With a focus on econometric modeling for forecasting and policy analysis, he has been a consultant to various central banks, government ministries, and stock exchanges in Asia as well as private companies in Asia and the US .
+With a focus on econometric modeling for forecasting and policy analysis, he was a consultant to various central banks, government ministries, and stock exchanges in Asia as well as private companies in Asia and the US .

-In Singapore , he worked on a research project for the Ministry of Manpower entitled "Macroeconometric Sectoral Modeling for Manpower Planning in Singapore" from March 2000 - March 2002 where he was the principal investigator with Nobel Laureate Lawrence R. Klein.
+In Singapore, he had worked on a research project for the Ministry of Manpower entitled "Macroeconometric Sectoral Modeling for Manpower Planning in Singapore" from 2000 to 2002 where he was the principal investigator with Nobel Laureate Lawrence R. Klein.
 Within the region, he was principal investigator of two major research projects, namely one for Bangko Sentral ng Pilipinas (the Central Bank of the Philippines) on "Macromodeling for Inflation Targeting in the Philippines" and another for Bank Negara Malaysia (the Central Bank of Malaysia) on "Macroeconometric Modeling for Monetary and Fiscal Policy in Malaysia".

-Professor Mariano's mark on the University and the business world will be felt for generations, and all of us are grateful to him for the work that he has done to turn ideas into reality.
+Professor Mariano's mark on the University as well as his impact on public policy and the business world will be felt for generations, and all of us are grateful to him for the work that he had done to turn ideas into reality.